 Quickly capitalizing on new opportunities

 With such a rapidly developing and changing regulatory landscape, it’s critical for professional services firms to respond quickly and ensure that their clients have access to actionable information to support regulatory change processes.

 In developing digital solutions for our clients, one of our biggest challenges was finding a way to build them quickly and efficiently so that we can deliver value and outcomes to our clients as early as possible.
 BRYTER is the perfect tool as it enables us to build, iterate and test rapidly and simply.
 BRYTER’s intuitive and visual no-code functionality makes it easy to bridge the gap between our legal technologists and key stakeholders – bringing our clients and lawyers into the solution design process.

 In the context of the new EU Sustainable Finance Disclosure Regulation this was critical.
 As Rob explains, “the new regulations come into force early next year and financial services firms need to begin preparing now.
 We have been able to ideate, develop and go to market with a highly valuable digital product in a short space of time.
 Being able to get the subject matter experts involved from day one has been essential in enabling that to happen.”

 Improving the Return on Investment

 Traditionally, and in the absence of no-code platforms, building digital solutions has taken a lot of time and money.
-BRYTER’s no-code platform dramatically reduces the time required to do so.
+BRYTER’s no-code app builder dramatically reduces the time required to do so.
 “One of the direct benefits of BRYTER’s no-code platform is that it immediately speeds up our product development timeline as we can build products from directly within our Ashurst Advance Digital team without needing to find funds for expensive IT and development resources”, explains Rob.